Josh-XT/AGiXT/docs/2-Concepts/Smart Task.md

 5. **Loop Continuation:** The process continues, looping back to the Smart Instruct step until all the tasks in the list are completed.

 Within this process, the Smart Instruct system is responsible for completing individual tasks.
-You can
+See the [Smart Instruct Documentation](https://josh-xt.github.io/Agent-LLM/2-Concepts/Smart%20Instruct.html) for more information.